 - Corn is prevalent at Lammas and has a wide range of uses.
 When the kids were little we loved to make traditional Corn Dollies.
 Now that they have grown I keep it simple by bunching together some ears of brightly colored corn and hanging it up for decoration.

 - Likewise, wheat is also growing like crazy in the fields now.
-Honor the grain harvest by using wheat stocks to create sun wheels, bows, pentacles, and other symbols of Lammas.
+Honor the grain harvest by using wheat stalks to create sun wheels, bows, pentacles, and other symbols of Lammas.
 The stalks become flexible when soaked in water, but if you aren’t feeling crafty you can simply bundle them in ribbons or place them in vases.

 - Bake a loaf of bread (and not in a bread machine!)
 Find a recipe you will enjoy and really immerse yourself in the process from start to finish.
 Feel the connection with cultures around the world who continue to bake their bread from scratch each day.
 Pause and reflect on this ancient tradition.